jd28/rollnw/issues/memory-safety-hardening.md

     `BytecodeVerifier` is a defense-in-depth net, not a security boundary.
 Every op the verifier delegates (CALLNATIVE/CALLINTR index, SUMGETPAYLOAD variant) is independently bounds-checked by the VM at runtime.
-Register allocation throws on overflow rather than truncating — except the cosmetic P2.5 boundary case.
+Register allocation throws on overflow rather than truncating, including the 256-register boundary case.
 No memory-safety defect found.
   - *GC:* the write barrier is complete (every heap pointer store — fields, tuples, sums, array elements, map keys *and* values — routes through